Manifesto for Walloon culture

+The Manifesto for Walloon Culture (French: Manifeste pour la culture wallonne) was a document published on September 15, 1983, in Liège, Belgium.
+Signed by 75 prominent figures from the artistic, journalistic, and academic communities of Wallonia, the manifesto aimed to promote Walloon culture and identity.

-Walloon language, regional varieties of French and Walloon culture
+Walloon Language and Identity

 The Flemish journalist, Guido Fonteyn, described it as a Walloon awakening.

 For Dimitrios Karmis and Alain Gagnon, on the road to cultural self-assertion this manifesto has marked a powerful moment.